- Manmohan Singh is an Indian politician who was the thirteenth Prime Minister of India from 2004 to 2014.

-- Considered to be one of the most qualified and influential figures in India's recent history, because of the economic liberalization he started in 1991 when he was Finance Minister.
+- Considered to be one of the most influential figures in India's recent history, because of the economic liberalization he started in 1991 when he was Finance Minister.

 - The first Sikh to become Prime Minister of India.